-The issue of the €500,000,000 3.375 per cent.
-Notes due 2021 (the "Notes", which expression shall, unless otherwise indicated, include any further notes issued pursuant to Condition 15 (Further Issues) and consolidated and forming a single series with the Notes) was (save in respect of any such further notes to be issued pursuant to Condition 15 (Further Issues)) authorised by resolutions of a General Shareholders Meeting and of the joint administrators (administratores mancomunados) of Ferrovial Emisiones, S.A. (the "Issuer") passed on 14 May 2013 and 20 May 2013, respectively.
-The guarantee of the Notes was authorised by resolution of a General Shareholders Meeting and of the board of directors of Ferrovial, S.A. (the "Parent") passed on 22 October 2009 and 13 May 2013, respectively, by resolutions of the boards of directors of Ferrovial Servicios, S.A., Ferrovial Agromán, S.A., Cintra Infraestructuras, S.A. and Hubco Netherlands B.V. passed on 8 January 2013, 26 December 2012, 21 December 2012 and 14 May 2013, respectively, by special powers of attorney granted by 4352238 Canada Inc., Cespa, Compañía Española de Servicios Públicos Auxiliares, S.A., Cespa Gestión de Residuos, S.A. and Landmille Limited on 9 January 2013, 8 January 2013, 8 January 2013 and 16 May 2013, respectively (together the "Original Subsidiary Guarantors").
-A fiscal agency agreement dated 7 June 2013 (the "Fiscal Agency Agreement") has been entered into in relation to the Notes and the coupons relating to them (the "Coupons") between the Issuer, the Parent, the Original Subsidiary Guarantors, BNP Paribas Securities Services, Luxembourg Branch as fiscal agent (the "Fiscal Agent", which expression shall include any successor as fiscal agent under the Fiscal Agency Agreement), the paying agents for the time being (such persons, together with the Fiscal Agent, being referred to below as the "Paying Agents", which expression shall include their successors as Paying Agents under the Fiscal Agency Agreement) and BNP Paribas Securities Services, Sucursal en España as commissioner (the "Commissioner", which expression shall include any successor as commissioner under the Fiscal Agency Agreement).
+The issue of the €300,000,000 2.500 per cent.
+Notes due 2024 (the "Notes", which expression shall, unless otherwise indicated, include any further notes issued pursuant to Condition 14 (Further Issues) and consolidated and forming a single series with the Notes) was (save in respect of any such further notes to be issued pursuant to Condition 14 (Further Issues)) authorised by resolutions of a General Shareholders Meeting and of the joint administrators (administradores mancomunados) of Ferrovial Emisiones, S.A. (the "Issuer"), both of them passed on 26 June 2014.
+The guarantee of the Notes was authorised by resolution of a General Shareholders Meeting and of the board of directors of Ferrovial, S.A. (the "Parent") both of which were passed on 26 June 2014.
+The suer of a agency agreement dated 15 July 2014 (the "Agency Agreement") that has been entered into in relation to the Notes between the Issuer, the Parent and Deutsche Bank AG London Branch as paying agent (the "Principal Paying Agent") and Deutsche Bank S.A.E., as local paying agent (the "Local Paying Agent" together with the Principal Paying Agent, the "Paying Agents" and each of them a "Paying Agent", which expression shall include any successor as paying agent under the Agency Agreement) and Bondholders, S.L. as commissioner (the "Commissioner", which expression shall include any successor as commissioner under the Agency Agreement).